Adobe-Experience-Cloud/analytics-io-lab/sections/s2_breakdown_search/README.md

 2. Find the `itemId` value for the "Search Results" page in the results from step 1.
 3. Construct a breakdown request to breakdown the "Search Results" page by **Browser**.

- **You will need to edit the following JavaScript before pasting into the body text box**:
+ **You will need to edit the following JSON request before pasting into the body text box**:
   * The **id** for the **Occurrences** metric is **`metrics/occurrences`**
   * Make sure the metric's filters include filter id **`0`**
   * The **id** for the metric filter is **`0`**